History of Holy Trinity Lutheran College

 Holy Trinity Lutheran Church purchased land and built a primary school facility on the current school site, opening in 1979.
 The school community continued to flourish during its early years and the school expanded to double stream for all classes in Foundation to Year 6.
 In 2008 the school changed its name to Holy Trinity Lutheran School to further strengthen its connection with the local Lutheran church.

 Middle schooling was introduced in 2014 and from 2017 educational programs through to the senior years of education were delivered with the aim of providing a leading educational pathway for all students from Foundation to Year 12.
 To reinforce its identity as a Foundation to Year 12 educational facility, the school rebranded to Holy Trinity Lutheran College in the second half of 2017.

-The college’s history has been one of rich tradition and it continues to honour the strong foundations that have been established in the past, while creating a contemporary and vibrant school environment for the future.
+The College's history has been one of rich tradition and it continues to honour the strong foundations that have been established in the past, while creating a contemporary and vibrant school environment for the future.